 The service levels provided by The Ark software will be dependent on the service levels being offered by the NeCTAR Research Cloud as it is intended that all The Ark software will be hosted in the cloud.
 Independent of the Research Cloud availability, The Ark will endeavour to provide access to the application software at a 95% level between the hours of 9am EST time to 5pm WST time.
 All major software upgrades will be conducted after 3pm WST time to ensure maximum availability for Eastern States users.

 SCHEDULE 5: REQUEST FOR CHANGE

+ATTACHMENT 1: PROPOSAL

 EXECUTED AS AN AGREEMENT